gemfire/gemfire-developer-website/content/blog/fast-and-easy-testing-with-gemfire-and-testcontainers.md

 ## What You'll Need

 - The ability to run Docker on your system
-- Access to VMware's commercial Maven repository.
+- Access to Broadcom Maven Repository.

 ## Getting Started

-You will need access to VMware's [commercial Maven repository](https://commercial-repo.pivotal.io).
+You will need access to [Broadcom's Support Portal](https://support.broadcom.com/).
 Since you're using GemFire you should already have access, but if not, please follow the instructions on the [GemFire Developer Center](https://gemfire.dev/quickstart/java/).